dubtcs/Next/README.md

 ## Goals

-NxtEngine is built from the ground up with Win32 and OpenGL to get a better understanding of the computer graphics pipeline.
+NxtEngine is built with Win32 and OpenGL to get a better understanding of the computer graphics pipeline, graphics programming, and game engine development.

 ### Current Features
    - [Custom ECS](https://github.com/dubtcs/nECS)